The Demon Headmaster: Characters

-Dinah Glass Hunter
+Dinah Glass/Dinah Hunter

 Dinah is the main protagonist in the story The Demon Headmaster by Gillian Cross.
 She arrives in the story at the Hunters' house as a foster child, having been orphaned at an early age and brought up in a children's home.
 She is extraordinarily intelligent, but she normally keeps this quiet.
 Her intelligence causes the Headmaster to take an interest in her, and makes her pivotal in his plans to win a national school quiz competition for nefarious ends, as well as other subsequent plots, made easier by the fact that she is the only member of SPLAT not immune to his hypnosis.
 At the end of the first story, Dinah is adopted by the Hunter family and becomes Dinah Hunter.

 Lloyd Hunter

 He is son of Mr and Mrs Hunter.
 He is the founder and leader of the Society for the Protection of our Lives Against Them, or SPLAT as it is known.
 Lloyd is one of only five children in the entire school whom the Headmaster is unable to hypnotise.
 Lloyd comes across as arrogant and cocky at times and also is not the brightest kid at school unlike his now proper sister, Dinah, but Lloyd has shown on more than one occasion he is by no means stupid and is a more than capable leader of SPLAT even though he does come across as bossy and hates people stealing his thunder.
 Lloyd at first is very hostile towards Dinah and also takes the longest to accept her out of all the members of SPLAT, but eventually he is the first to suggest that his and Harvey's parents adopt Dinah.
+A standing joke within the stories is Lloyd's tendency to make loud alliterative exclamations when annoyed or surprised, typically involving strange-coloured foodstuffs - e.g. 'Black bananas!'